 An institution that fails to comply with accreditation requirements by the required dates shall have its approval to offer degree programs automatically suspended.

 Institutional Representative Initials: Date:

+Church mikinin Data

 Student Initials: Date:

-The information contained in this catalog is true and correct in content knowledge. and policy to the best of my
+The information contained in this catalog is true and correct in content and pol licy to the best of my knowledge.

 Signature of the President: Date: